sugarcrm-zshearin/prometheus/README.md

 2. Apply 1-prometheus-operator-crd
 3. Apply 2-prometheus-operator
 4. Apply 3-prometheus
-5. Apply service yaml (idm-user-sync-kafka service, deployment, hpa, etc)
+5. Apply 4-your-service after you fill out information for your service (in our case was idm-user-sync-kafka service, deployment, hpa, and servicemonitor)
 6. Apply 5-prometheus-adapter/0-adapter - for this step, you may want to use different metrics to be used by your hpa.
-See [here](https://github.com/kubernetes-sigs/prometheus-adapter/blob/master/docs/config.md) for more details on configmap
+See [here](https://github.com/kubernetes-sigs/prometheus-adapter/blob/master/docs/config.md) for more details on configmap.
+Also make sure the configmap metric you are using matches your hpa.
 7. Apply 5-prometheus-adapter/1-custom-metrics